Hammerax

-Hammerax is an American percussion and cymbal manufacturer, launched in 2006 headed by Audio engineer John Stannard.
+Hammerax was an American percussion and cymbal manufacturer, launched in 2006 by audio engineer John Stannard.
 Hammerax is known for their unique percussive creations and unusual instrument designs, which have received mixed reviews from customers.

 Notable users of their cymbals include Terry Bozzio and Danny Carey.

 Products

 Its cymbals, which have been crafted in many unique and patented or patent pending forms, are particularly noted.
 Hammerax's private collection includes at least 50 instruments, some of which were experimental test prototypes.